FACTBOX - Winter session of parliament

-NEW DELHI As India's boom gives way to gloom, the government is banking on a brief winter session of parliament that started on Tuesday to kickstart its long-stalled agenda of economic reforms.
+NEW DELHI As India's boom gives way to gloom, the government is banking on a brief winter session of parliament to kickstart its long-stalled agenda of economic reforms.

 India's parliament is a rowdy place frequently adjourned by jeering and walkouts, so prospects are slim for much progress on the more than 50 bills to be considered in the month-long session.
 Here is some of the proposed legislation: